BBeese/Interview-Prep/README.md

 ## Basics
-- SDLC (Software Development Life Cycle): design, develop, test high quality software
-    + Planning -> Defining -> Designing -> Building -> Testing -> Deployment
-- AGILE : Rapid delivery of a working product, small incremental builds.
+- Agile : Rapid delivery of a working product, small incremental builds.
 Useful for rapidly changing requirements
+- Waterfall: Linear, old methodology.
+Plan -> Design -> Build -> Test -> Deliver
 - C++ is a *low* level languages, Python high
   + Low level languages are close to machine language.
 Generally more efficient
   + High level languages are easier to understand; more abstraction.
 More portable
 - A *Compiler* generates an executable (.exe)
-- OOP: Objects contain variables and methods to store and compute data, and a constructor for initialization purposes.
+- OOP: Objects contain variables and methods to store and compute data, and a constructor for initialization purposes. based on objects rather than just functions and procedures
-  They can be bound by encapsulation and information hiding to prevent data leaks and can be implemented in other objects with inheritance.
-  Polymorphism can be used to overwrite variables and methods and abstraction can be used to template future instances.
   + Class: basic concept in OOP, bundles data type information with action
   + Hierarchy: classes can have super and subclasses
   + An *Object* is an instance of a *Class*
+  + Why use OOP?
+    + Reduces complexity
+    + Reduces redundancy (Inheritance)
+    + Flexibility (Polymorphism)
-- Functional programming - useful when there are few *things* but more operations.
+- Functional/Procedural programming - useful when there are few *things* but more operations.
 'State' does not exist.
   - OOP useful when there are more things, with less operations.
 State exists.

 ## Databases